 Royal We IPA

-Huge hop forward character delivered with a double dry hop of Amarillo, Citra and Mosaic.
+Huge hop forward character delivered with a double dry hop of Enigma, Citra, and Mosaic.
 This provides a beautiful grapefruit and orange essence characteristic of the American IPA.
 The body is kept light with only a small amount of crystal malt to allow the hop bouquet and flavor to shine through.
-Early additions of Cascade and Galena hops balance out the hop forward with an appropriate bitter background.
+Early additions of Centennial hops balance out the hop forward with an appropriate bitter background.

 Strong ale named after a strong woman!
 Our brewer’s dear mother!
 This recipe is crafted as a tribute to the tradition the Monk’s started in Belgium over a thousand years ago.
 It includes lots of Munich, various crystal malt, and a shot of chocolate malt, giving it a deep burgundy color and a heavenly rich caramel taste that literally would bring people to cathedrals in Europe.
 It has enlightening fruity esters from the Belgian yeast as well as divine sweetness from a gallon (12 lbs) of wild Colorado honey per barrel.